loopwerk/loopwerk.io/content/articles/2025-04-28-cloudflare-waf-block-php.md

 ---
 tags: deployment, howto
 summary: Webservers get hit by hundreds of thousands of requests to random (non-existing) PHP files.
-Previously I dealt with this on the server level, now I'm doing it directly within CloudFlare.
+Let's block it using CloudFlare's WAF rules.
 ---

 # Blocking PHP requests using CloudFlare's WAF rules